-Travel restrictions are hugely complicated at the moment as a result of the pandemic, with Foreign Office warnings, quarantine requirements and a long list of other rules to worry about – plus for some countries, such as France and Spain, restrictions that had been lifted but now have been reimposed.
+Travel rules are hugely complicated, with restrictions for UK citizens, Foreign Office warnings about other countries, quarantine requirements and a long list of other issues to worry about.
 To help, this guide cuts through the confusion and summarises the rules for the top 15+ travel destinations.

 Here's what to weigh up when looking at travel restrictions:

 - Are you actually allowed to go on holiday?
 All non-essential travel is banned, which means holidays are not allowed.
 This applies in all four UK nations.

 - In England and Scotland, all travel is banned unless you have a legally permitted reason to leave home, such as work or education.

 - In Wales, all areas are now alert level 4 area which means people can't travel without a legally permitted reason such as education or work.

 - In Northern Ireland, all travel is banned unless you have a reasonable excuse to leave home, such as work or education.

 - Is the Foreign Office warning against travel?
 Yes.
 There's a ban on all non-essential international travel.
 If you're planning to go abroad, you'll need to make a declaration of your reason, which will be checked by your airline or carrier.

 - Do you have to quarantine on return to the UK?
 As of 4am on Monday 18th January 2021, all travel corridors between the UK and other countries are closed until at least 15th February, which means all arrivals into the UK are required to self-isolate.
 The self-isolation period for the whole of the UK is currently 10 days.
 UK passengers returning from 22 "red list" countries will be met at the airport and transferred to Government-provided accommodation to quarantine for 10 days, with no exceptions.